larszi/ha-pl40-addon/README.md

 # Plexlog HomeAssistant AddOn

-## :tada: This Addon will allow you to add Plexlog to our HomeAssistant
+## :tada: This Addon will allow you to add Plexlog to your HomeAssistant

 ## Features